varigit/freertos-variscite/boards/som_mx93/demo_apps/hello_world/readme.txt

 Prepare the Demo
 ================
-1. Connect 12V~20V power supply and J-Link Debug Probe to the board, switch SW301 to power on the board.
+1. Connect the power supply to the board and switch on the board.
-2. Connect a micro USB cable between the host PC and the J1401 USB port on the target board.
+2. Connect the micro USB to J29 (Cortex-A55s) and the USB to UART adapter to J18.5/J18.3 (RX/TX) (Cortex-M33).
-3. Open a serial terminal with the following settings:
+3. Open a serial terminal on the Cortex-M33 serial port with the following settings:
     - 115200 baud rate
     - 8 data bits
     - No parity
     - One stop bit
     - No flow control
-4. Download the program to the target board.
-5. Either re-power up your board or launch the debugger in your IDE to begin running the example.
+4. Load and start the demo on the M33 using either U-Boot (bootaux) or Linux (remoteproc) per the variwiki guide.

 Running the demo
 ================